ryukau/VSTPlugins/docs/manual/SevenDelay/SevenDelay_en.md

 Toggle LFO phase hold.
 This may be useful for live performance.

 ## Change Log
+- 0.1.6
+  - Enabled GUI for Linux build.
 - 0.1.5
   - Fixed wobbling knob bug.
 - 0.1.4